learning-zone/docker-and-kubernetes-basics/kubernetes.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q.  ***What is a cluster of containers in Kubernetes?***
+## Q.  ***What are clusters in Kubernetes?***

-A cluster of containers is a set of machine elements that are nodes.
-Clusters initiate specific routes so that the containers running on the nodes can communicate with each other.
-In Kubernetes, the container engine (not the server of the Kubernetes API) provides hosting for the API server.
+Kubernetes cluster is a set of nodes used for running containerized applications, so when you are running Kubernetes, you are running a cluster.
+A cluster contains a control plane & one or maybe more than one compute machines/nodes.

+* The control plane is used to maintain the desired state of the cluster, such as which applications are running or which container images they use.
+* Whereas, the nodes run the applications and the workloads.

+Clusters are the heart of Kubernetes that gives the ability to schedule and run the containers across a group of machines - physical, virtual, on-premise, or in the cloud.
+Kubernetes containers aren’t tied to any particular machines, they are abstracted across the cluster.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>